Employer: City of Winfield

 Experience and Education:

-• Ability to perform heavy physical work and to lift and carry over 50 pounds.
+• Ability to perform mostly sedentary physical work and ability to lift and carry up to 25 pounds.

-• Ability to stand, walk, sit, climb poles, bend, kneel, twist, reach, grasp, push, pull and perform a variety of similar body movements.
+• Ability to stand, walk, sit, climb, bend, kneel, crawl, push, pull, grasp, reach and perform a variety of similar body movements.

-• Ability to talk and hear in person, by telephone and two-way radio and to hear faulty malfunctions of equipment.
+• Ability to talk and hear in person and by telephone.